 We're also here to help when things aren't going so well.
 For problems big or small you can always get in contact with us and we'll

 work together to find a solution.
 My room is 420 on the South West 4 Corner.

-Outside of wardening, I am a researcher in the physics department studying how light travels along graphene sheets.
+Outside of wardening, I am a part of the teaching staff at the Dyson School of Design Engineering, m background is in theoretical physics, studying how light travels along graphene sheets.
 If I'm not in the office or running around Hyde Park, you can usually find me in my room, probably trying to play one of my musical instruments.
 Come visit for a tea and a chat!

 Floor W2, flat 222

 Hello and a warm welcome to Beit Hall and Imperial College.
 Congratulations on securing your place at this prestigious university.
 I’ll be the subwarden for the South 2 and West 3 corridors, but all of you are welcome to find me in Room 222.
 I am currently studying for my PhD in Chemical Engineering working on synthetic biopharmaceuticals.
 With your first year in Beit Hall, take full advantage of being close to campus and the Union, with events run year round, and the great city of London at your doorstep, there will always be plenty to do and plenty to explore.
 Look forward to meeting you all, if you want to have a chat, need help or advice, about college, academics, sports including e-sports or anything, I will be there for you.